kjamison/brainmontageplot/README.md

 # brainmontageplot

 Generate brain surface ROI figures multiple viewpoints and combine them together.
+Can be used from command line.

 Requirements: python3, nilearn (for main plotting functions), numpy, scipy, nibabel, PIL, pandas